alandtse/MergeMapper/README.md

 dependencies in your own `vcpkg.json` file.

 To solve this problem the Skyrim NG project has produced a public repository, available for all in the Skyrim and Fallout 4 communities, to use for their development.
-This repository includes the modern head of CommonLibSSE development (called simply `commonlibsse`), as well as a legacy build that has modern features but maintains compatibility with pre-AE versions of Skyrim SE (called `commonlibsse-legacy`, and based on powerof3's fork of CommonLibSSE), and a modernized version of CommonLibVR that has been adapted for CMake builds (based on alandtse's fork of CommonLibVR).
+This repository includes a modern head of CommonLibSSE development (called `commonlibsse-ng`).
+This version of CommonLibSSE uniquely is capable of working with any version of Skyrim, not only at build-time, but at runtime as well.

 ```json
 {